Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 * `myGameServerCertificate.pem` will be used by the `certificate` parameter on the server end.

 ### Boiler Plate file holding the secure parameters
-Create a `SecureParameters.cs` script file to hold your the certificates and the private key.
+Create a `SecureParameters.cs` script file to hold your certificates and the private key.
 Place it in the same folder as the minimal server and minimal client scripts.
 Add the following dependencies:
 ```cs
 using Unity.Collections;